Crash FactsPennsylvania DUI Association

 Alcohol-Related Crashes—Five-Year Trends

-Alcohol-related crashes decreased in 2013, and were the lowest total in the last five years.
-Alcohol-related fatalities decreased in 2013, and were the lowest total in the last five years.
-Alcohol-related fatalities are trending in a good direction.
+Alcohol-related crashes decreased in 2014, and were the lowest total in the last five years.
+Alcohol-related fatalities decreased in 2014, and were the lowest total in the last five years.
+Alcohol-related fatalities are trending downward.

 Victims of Alcohol-Related Fatal Crashes